-- 1. Continuation hearing the hearing before the president or designee to determine whether or not the interim suspension should remain in place for the entire suspension period before the formal hearing is held.
+Continuation hearing - the hearing before the president or designee to determine whether or not the interim suspension should remain in place for the entire suspension period before the formal hearing is held.
 The continuation hearing can be as simple as a meeting between the student and the president or designee.
-In this continuation hearing, the student is permitted to be represented by an advisor of their own choosing. - 2.
-Formal hearing a hearing before a disciplinary committee, designated hearing officer or panel vested with the authority to conduct such hearings.
-Formal hearing procedures are published by the university and generally provide greater rights to charged students than informational hearings. - 3.
-Interim suspension separation from the university without the student first receiving notice and a hearing.
+In this continuation hearing, the student is permitted to be represented by an advisor of their choosing.

+Formal hearing - a hearing before a disciplinary committee, designated hearing officer or panel vested with the authority to conduct such hearings.
+Formal hearing procedures are published in this document and generally provide greater rights to charged students than informational hearings due to the structure of the formal hearing.

+Interim suspension - separation from the university without the student first receiving notice and a hearing.
 A student receiving an immediate interim suspension shall remain off campus and away from university facilities until the expiration of the immediate interim suspension period unless otherwise instructed by a university official.
 The immediate interim suspension period cannot exceed 10 calendar days.